Complementary consistency semi-supervised learning for 3D left atrial image segmentation: Acknowledgments

 \section{Acknowledgments}

-The research has been supported by the National Natural Science Foundation of China (Ref.
-61903137), the Natural Science Foundation of Hunan Province (Ref.
-2020JJ5201) and the Shenzhen Fundamental Research and Discipline Layout project (Ref.
-JCYJ20210324101215039).
+The research has been supported by the Natural Science Foundation of Hunan Province - Youth Project (Project No. 2020JJ5201), the Excellent Youth Project of Education Department (Project No. 21B0456) and the Shenzhen Natural Science Foundation Project (Ref.
+JCYJ20210324101215039). \biboptions{authoryear}